finos-labs/osmm/docs/admin/environment-setup.md

 9. Click on `Run Survey` - you can share this URL with any other stakeholder

 ## Upgrading LimeSurvey to the latest version
 1. Visit https://community.limesurvey.org/downloads/ and copy the link address of the (first) `Download` button for the latest CE version; don't use the LTS version, choose the first `Download` button.
+Example:
-2. Perform a backup of the `stack/limesurvey` folder as described in the previous section
+2. Perform a backup of the `stack/limesurvey` folder as described in the previous section, with "cp -rf stack/limesurvey/ backups/limesurvey-\`date +'%Y-%m-%d'\`"
-3. From the EC2 box, run `curl -O <copied URL>` in the root folder
+3. From the EC2 box, run `curl -O <copied URL>` in the root folder, ie `curl -O https://download.limesurvey.org/latest-stable-release/limesurvey5.4.11+221114.zip`
 4. Unzip the archive with `unzip limesurvey<version>.zip`
 5. Remove current LS folder with `rm -rf stack/limesurvey`
 6. Copy the new version over, with `mv ~/limesurvey ~/stack`